Cillian-G/daragh_goan_portfolio/README.md

 ![Coolors.co screnshot](/assets/documentation/testing/coolors.png)

 - Black suits the minimalist style of site, and places emphasis on the videos and images which are doing the "talking" for this portfolio.
 Black creates a cinematic feel, and brings out details of darker video thumbnails like those for "S.O.S.", "Rocking Boat", and the showreel itself.
 Having a full black background also means that the  "black bars" that appear throughout showreel when it switches aspect ratio are less distracting to the viewer.
 These black bars are present in the thumnnail of the showreel, making the transition from background to video player seamless, again enhancing the cinematic feel of the site.
 - "Artichoke grey" (#89937C) was chosen to avoid detracting from the site's cinematic focus on portfolio content, while allowing for easy legibility.
-Other tones were avoided so as to
 - The blue used in the site ("cyan process" #19B7EA) matches the Vimeo color scheme as well as thumbnail of trailer for clients graduate film, the capstone project of their degree and their most accomplished piece of work.
 Through out the site, a blue hover effect is used to signify interactivity, a fact that is established immediately when the vimeo player loads on the home/about page

 ### Typography